finance calculator

 FAQs

-Does cash flow include loan principal?
+Does cash flow here include loan principal as well as interest?

-Do I include CapEx reserves?
+How should I handle CapEx reserves?

-What about taxes on the cash flow?
+What is the difference between NOI and cash flow?

 Related calculators